 Preeti sure did a phenomenal job!

-I can’t stop myself from sharing some of her films songs that were huge hits in the olden days.
+I can’t stop myself from sharing some of her film songs that were huge hits in the olden days.

 There are many articles on the internet about her, but this blog post is my personal experience as a growing child.
-Preeti was next to mother, as I have the heard the most after mother in my early days.
+Preeti was next to my mother, as I’ve heard the most after mother in my early days.

 This is what legends do.
 They live the hearts of the past, the present, and the future generations.